truenas/documentation/content/CORE/CORETutorials/SystemConfiguration/ConfiguringSSHConnections.md

 ---
 title: "Configuring SSH Connections"
-description: "Configuring SSH connections on your TrueNAS"
+description: "This article provides information on how to configure Secure Socket Shell (SSH) connections on your TrueNAS."
 weight: 110
 aliases:
   - /core/system/systemssh